mohamedsaif21/PrintAI/DOCUMENTATION.md

 > Do NOT access scheduleMap as `scheduleMap[id] === "RISK"` — it is an object, not a string.
 This was the cause of the `Cannot read properties of undefined` TypeError in ReportsPage.

 `scheduleMap[orderId]?.machines` stores a comma-separated list of assigned machine IDs for Orders and Reports.

 ---
+## 9. High Priority Scheduling

+When a `High` priority order is submitted, the system uses a 3-pass "what-if" scheduler (`lib/highPriorityScheduler.ts`) to find the best way to meet the SLA without disrupting the factory floor unnecessarily.

+### Pass 1: Normal Scheduling
+- **Action:** Tries to append the job to the end of the queue on the fastest compatible machine.
+- **Condition:** Succeeds if the calculated finish time is before the SLA deadline.

+### Pass 2: Backup Machine (M5)
+- **Action:** If Pass 1 fails, it checks if the backup machine (M5) is free.
+If so, it routes the entire job to M5 to start immediately.
+- **Condition:** Succeeds if M5 is available (`status: "backup"`) and can meet the SLA.

+### Pass 3: Preemption
+- **Action:** If Pass 1 and Pass 2 fail, the system finds a machine running a `Medium` or `Low` priority job.
+It calculates the exact progress of the running job, pauses it, and injects the High priority job to run immediately.
+The remaining portion of the preempted job is re-queued with a `paused` status.
+- **Condition:** Succeeds if a preemptable machine is found.

+If all three passes fail (e.g., all machines are busy with other High priority jobs), the order is scheduled anyway, but the `slaStatus` is marked as `RISK`, and the AI Risk Analysis will flag it as a critical issue.

+A `PreemptionEvent` is generated during Pass 3, which is used to create a clear UI notification explaining which job was paused and why.

+---